ParachuteLabs/parachute/ARCHITECTURE.md

 # Parachute - System Architecture

-**Version:** 1.0
+**Version:** 2.0
-**Date:** October 20, 2025
+**Date:** October 27, 2025
-**Status:** Foundation Phase
+**Status:** Active Development - Space SQLite Knowledge System

 ---

 ## Overview

 Parachute is a cross-platform second brain application that provides a beautiful interface for interacting with Claude AI via the Agent Client Protocol (ACP).
-It combines local file access, persistent context management, and MCP extensibility.
+It combines local-first file management, voice recording with Omi device support, and structured knowledge management through space-specific SQLite databases.

+**Core Philosophy**: "One folder, one file system that organizes your data to enable it to be open and interoperable"

+All user data lives in `~/Parachute/`:
+- **Captures** (`~/Parachute/captures/`) - Canonical voice recordings and notes
+- **Spaces** (`~/Parachute/spaces/`) - AI contexts with system prompts and knowledge databases

+This architecture enables notes to "cross-pollinate" between spaces while remaining canonical and portable.

 ---